-Dairy products are delicious, and they are foods with many nutritional benefits too.
+Dairy products are delicious, and they are healthy foods with many nutritional benefits too.

 However, most people only stick to a few different dairy foods.